 King led the science committee in aligning curriculum with the Next Generation Science Standards and coordinates professional development on literacy.
 She coaches basketball and softball, organizes school beautification projects, and plans the school’s learning showcase, Leader In Me Parent Night, Title I workshops, and May Day.
 King is a role model and advocate for the fourth- and fifth-graders in the Student Lighthouse Committee, which provides students with leadership opportunities on campus.
 She mentors novice teachers to ensure a smooth transition into a new school.
 She enjoys working with beginning teachers because she finds that she learns just as much from them as they do from her.

 King earned a bachelor’s in elementary education in 2008 and a master’s in curriculum studies in 2012 from the University of Hawaii, Manoa.

-“When you see kids come back in the future it's amazing to see what kind of children or adults they've become, and that you played a..." (read more)
+“When you see kids come back in the future it's..." (read more)